Currently I am working on a ARC DECRA project titled "Australia's Living Technologies: Bone Tools from First Peoples to Contact".

 This project is the first major study of Indigenous Australian bone- and tooth-based technologies, employing sophisticated use wear techniques in order to deduce the cognitive, social, and technological processes behind their manufacture and use.
 This project forefronts the role of Australia's peoples in global narratives of human cultural development.

-I am also undertaking technological trace analysis (reconstructing how tools/ornaments were made and used via observation of microscope marks and residues) of bone, ivory, antler, marine shell, and ochre artefacts from around the globe, collaborating with researchers based both here in Australia and abroad to understand the people who produced these artefacts.
+I am also undertaking traceology of bone, tooth, ivory, antler, marine shell, and ochre artefacts produced from some of the earliest communities from around the globe, collaborating with researchers based both in Australia and abroad.

-My research centres around understanding the origins and development of human behavioural uniqueness, with particular focus on:
+My research centres around understanding the origins and development of human cognitive/behavioural uniqueness, with particular focus on:

 - Australian archaeology;

 - Neanderthal behavioural complexity and interaction with Modern Humans;